tony-albanese/ci-project-4/README.md

 ## Database Relationships
 The following Entity Relationship Diagram shows how the models are related to each other
-+ User-Book is one-to-many because a User can have many Books but each Book can belong to onyl one User
++ User-Book is one-to-many because a User can have many Books but each Book can belong to only one User
-+ Book-Liks is many-to-many because a Book can have have likes from many users and a User can like many Books
++ Book-Like is many-to-many because a Book can have have likes from many users and a User ca  n like many Books
 + Book-Comment is one-to-many because a Book can have many Comments but each Comment can belong to only one Book
 + Comment-User is one-to-many because a User can have many Comments but each Comment can belong to only one User.